davidharman/alarm/README.md

 Alarm in Bash with the use of termdown (https://github.com/trehn/termdown).

 I wanted:
-- a simple alarm which I set in Bash
+- a simple alarm which can be set via a terminal (e.g. Bash, Zsh, etc)
-- to provide just an hour and minute
+- Only need to provide an hour and minute and optional text
 - a countdown to show how long left
 - start and stop times to be shown if CTRL+C is shown